D.C. chefs raising money to fight racism have possibly created the world’s biggest bake sale

 BAKERS!
 Only 1️⃣ day until pre-sales launch!!!
 We figured that now would be a good time to introduce you to our Co-founders.
 Meet Chef Paola (@smallorchids) She’s is truly one of the Most awkward 🥔’s of our generation.
 Ugh, sorry guys..
 I have to write this about myself.
 This is the best its going to get. 🥴.
 Thank you all for joining @bakersagainstracism !!!!
 We can’t wait to see all of your desserts!
 P.S- if you’ve already sold and donated to an organization fill out the donation tracker hyperlinked in our FAQ. #bakersagainstracism #blacklivesmatter

 Velez created a Google Docs folder with information to share with any pastry chef or home baker who wanted to be involved.
-She called up Rob Rubba, the chef and partner at the not-yet-open Oyster Oyster in Shaw who has a background in graphic design, to create a logo.
+She called up Rob Rubba, the chef and a partner at the not-yet-open Oyster Oyster in Shaw who has a background in graphic design, to create a logo.
 After a few days of planning, the three pastry chefs launched their idea.

-So far, in total, they’ve raised more than $78,000 from donations and T-shirt sales, Velez said.
-But most bakers won’t report their sales until after Saturday, when most orders will be completed.
+So far, they’ve raised more than $78,000 from donations and T-shirt sales, Velez said.
+But most bakers won’t report their sales until after Saturday, when most orders will have been completed.
 Meanwhile, the group’s hashtag on Instagram, #bakersagainstracism, has more than 6,800 photos of pies, pastries and cookies from pastry chefs around the world who are asking their followers to place orders and donate.

 “It takes zero dollars to start something like this.
 I used Google Forms, you know?”
 Velez said.

-The team’s Instagram account for the project has more than 28,000 followers but there are also chapters popping up in Berlin, Kansas City, New York, Paris and San Francisco to help organize the effort.
-Velez said they have participants on five continents.
+The team’s Instagram account for the project has more than 28,000 followers, but chapters also are popping up in Berlin, Kansas City, New York, Paris and San Francisco to help organize the effort.
+Velez said people on five continents are participating.

 Rachel Anderson, a pastry chef in Saint Paul, Minn., learned about the project a few days ago on Instagram from other women in the restaurant industry.
 Before the statewide coronavirus shutdown in March, Anderson, 33, was a pastry chef at a restaurant in St. Paul, but now she’s investing her time in her small business, a wholesale bakery called Vikings and Goddesses.
-They’re using donated rhubarb from a local nonprofit to make and sell about 100 rhubarb crisp pies from a coffee shop with locations around the Twin Cities.
+She is using donated rhubarb from a local nonprofit to make and sell about 100 rhubarb crisp pies through a coffee shop with locations around the Twin Cities.
 Each pie sells for $35, but people are welcome to donate more.

-“We honestly have such a small business that we’re trying to just stay afloat,” Anderson said, adding that she has a staff of three people, plus her husband.
+“We honestly have such a small business that we’re trying to just stay afloat,” Anderson said, adding that she has a staff of three, plus her husband.
 “When this came up, I feel like it was a good use of our skills and what we know how to do.”

 All proceeds from the rhubarb pies are going to Appetite for Change, a nonprofit that grows and makes food, distributes meals and offers job training in North Minneapolis.
 Anderson said the bakery has raised about $2,000.